What are Monthly Active Users (MAU)?

 Importance of Active Users

 From a business standpoint, it is useful to know how users interact with the company’s website.
 A high number of active users indicate that people are frequently interacting with a product.
-A high number of users is, therefore, an indication that a product enjoys good customer engagement and retention over a period of time.
+Therefore, a high number of users is an indication that a product enjoys good customer engagement and retention over a period of time.

 By measuring the number of active users, a company is better positioned to assess the efficacy of its marketing strategies and customer experience.
 Thus, MAU comes in handy to provide a rough overview of a business’ general health and acts as the basis upon which to calculate other key metrics.